Jmuccigr/jmuccigr.github.io/_posts/2020-11-23-Pyramid-of-Cestius.md

 ## Why is it wrong in anglophone sources?

 Now it gets a bit interesting.
-If you look up in the classics—if superseded—topographical work on ancient Rome (Platner, S.B., and T. Ashby.
+If you look up in the classic—if superseded—topographical work on ancient Rome (Platner, S.B., and T. Ashby.
 1929. *A topographical dictionary of ancient Rome*.
 London: Oxford University Press, H. Milford), you'll find the pyramid under "Sep(ulcrum) C. Cestii" where it says:

 > It is of brick-faced concrete covered with slabs of white marble, is 27 metres high and about 22 square, and stands on a foundation of travertine.